Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 to start the transaction.

-This section describes how to process a refund when the app is in Standalone mode.
+Use the information in this section to process a refund when the app is in Standalone mode.

 This type of refund includes a reference to the original transaction for a full or